okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 }
 ```

-In order to prevent ourselves from having to manually create a byte slice each time, we can do this instead.
+In order to prevent ourselves from having to manually create a byte slice each time, we can use the `io.Copy` function instead.
+The method signature for this requires a destination that implements the `Writer` interface and a source that implements the `Reader` interface.

 ```go
 package main